CGM Accuracy - CGM vs Finger Prick Glucometer

 Overview:

-This article provides an overview of the accuracy of the FreeStyle Libre and Dexcom G6 CGMs in comparison to a finger prick glucometer.
+This article provides an overview of the accuracy of the FreeStyle Libre and Dexcom CGMs (G6 and G7) in comparison to a finger prick glucometer.

 In this Article